 - FSR rainfall data

-A drainage design must be provided for the blue roof element by a suitably qualified and experienced engineer in accordance with BS EN 12056-3:2000.
+A drainage design must be provided for the blue roof element by a suitably qualified and experienced engineer using the methods set out above, with overflow provision being calculated in accordance with BS EN 12056-3:2000.

 The design is to specify the following:

 A retention of no more than 100mm water head (1.0 kN.m2) should be used.
 In all cases, the total loading must be checked and approved by the structural engineer for the project.

 Drainage flow calculations accompanied with an explanatory statement including assumptions made.